dan-fritchman/dan-fritchman.github.io/content/nba-patches.md

 Now that we have established the ten teams which undisptuably deserve the championship patch, and the thirteen which do not, we can dig into the teams at issue.
 First we should establish our *principles for patches*.

 * *Rule 1: Moving the team, forfeits rights to previously-earned patches.*
   * Bill Simmons's *Book of Basketball* includes something like the converse of this rule: once a team wins the title, they cannot move.
 These ideas are similar but distinct.
-To the extent patch-ineligibility is a punishment, we can think of Rule 1 as an enforcement mechanism for a lighter form of Simmons's rule.
+To the extent patch-ineligibility serves as a viable punishment, we can think of Rule 1 as an enforcement mechanism for a lighter form of Simmons's rule.
-  * It is by this rationale that we support Oklahoma City's decision to not wear the patch earned by the 1979 Supersonics.
   * Rule 1 won't cover "in-area" moves, such as the Nets short jaunts from New York, to New Jersey, and back to Brooklyn, or the Warriors changes from San Francisco to "Golden State".
+  * Rule 1 is also the rationale by which we support Oklahoma City's decision to not wear the patch earned by the 1979 Supersonics.

 * *Rule 2: At some point, titles time out.*
   * This rule is meant to capture another league reality: it has gotten far harder to win.
 It was just way easier to win in the 1950s, in a league of eight teams in which most players needed summer jobs, than it is today.
 The modern NBA has both expanded in teams and in geography, but most importantly in impact.
 There is far more money on the line, and far more incentive to win.